lyu-ai/agentok/website/docs/legal/tos.md

 ## Contact Us

-If you have any questions about these terms, please contact us at [hi@tiwater.com](mailto:hi@tiwater.com).
+If you have any questions about these terms, please contact us at [hi@agentok.ai](mailto:hi@agentok.ai).